 Do not pitch nose up or nose down more than 30° from the horizontal.
+The front support tube also known as the compression strut of the trike and the pilot's chest limits the fore and aft movement of the control bar respectively.
+However, these limits control AOA in most positive G flight modes and have nothing to do with the nose up or down attitude the REVO is capable of achieving.
 Do not bank more than 60° angle of bank.
-Flying the REVOLT outside of these set parameters can lead to unrecoverable tumbles, excess G loads above 4Gs or exceed the aircraft's VNE which can result in DEATH.
+Flying the REVO outside of these set parameters can lead to unrecoverable tumbles, excess G loads above 4Gs or exceed the aircraft's VNE which can result in DEATH.

 Limits

-Maximum Takeoff Weight 992 lbs (450 Kg) for microlight category in many European countries OR 1160 lbs (526 Kg) with REVOLT 15m, RIVAL X, 12m and 17m
+Maximum Takeoff Weight 450 Kg, 992 lbs for microlight category in some European countries OR 472 Kg, 1040 lbs with Competition and Reflex Sport 482 Kg, 1060 lbs with Discovery and Rival 526 Kg, 1160 lbs with Rival S

-Maximum Weight in front Seat 250 lbs (114 kg)
+Maximum Weight in Each Seat 114 Kg, 250 lbs

-Minimum Weight in the Front Seat 130 lbs (59 kg)
+Minimum Weight in the Front Seat 41 Kg, 90 lbs

-Maximum Weight in Rear Seat 300 lbs (136 kg)

-Minimum Weight in the Rear Seat 0

 Pitch +30°, -30° from Horizontal

 Roll +60°, -60° AOB

 Maximum Positive Maneuvering Load Factor +4.0 G

 Negative Maneuvering Load Factors Prohibited

 Load Factors below 1.0 G To Be Avoided